sara-nl/clouddocs/customize-vm-storage.markdown

 #### Choosing a _volatile_ `disk` in a `template`

+>**⚠ WARNING:**
+>
+>_Volatile_ `disk`s are only available as long as a VM is running with them attached, and everything stored on _Volatile_ `disk`s is lost once their associated VM is shut down.
+Make sure you understand this and, therefore, place in _volatile_ `disk`s only data that you are ready to loose.

 When you select _Volatile Disk_ as the storage option for a `disk` in a `template`, you must specify the _Size_ you want for the `disk`.
 You can also specify the combination of _Type_ and/or _Format_.

 >**NOTE:**
 >
->It does not really matter what you choose for _FS_ and _Format_, because you can format your drives via the operating system tools
+>It does not really matter what you choose for _FS_ and _Format_, because you can format your drives via the operating system tools.

 #### Deleting a `disk` from a `template`